 Consulting Marital Analytics at the outset of your case, to address both the comprehensive, long-term financial impact of a settlement on the parties and the forensic details of financial assets, income and expenses, will help you better craft the optimal outcome for your client.
 And, when needed, expert testimony in support of your case may strengthen your client’s position in negotiations and at trial.

 It can also help your client plan realistically for the future, and, frequently, to understand and more readily accept any lifestyle changes necessary going forward.

 “I highly recommend Sarah in cases that need a comprehensive financial analysis.
 She is a superb testifying expert, yet equally superb at explaining complicated finances to clients in terms they can understand.
 There are others in the Seattle area who purport to do what Sarah does, but few demonstrate her degree of detail or expertise.”

 – Elizabeth Michelson, Esq., AAML Fellow, Everett, WA

 For litigation, you need documented evidence and reasonable, defensible positions.
-Sarah has been admitted as a financial expert in the Superior Court of Washington and Montana District Court, and her opinions have been relied upon by triers-of-fact in rulings, findings-of-fact and judgments.
+For more than a decade Marital Analytics' principal, Sarah Hussey, has been admitted as a financial expert in the Superior Court of Washington and Montana District Court, and has been appointed by courts in both states a a financial neutral.
+Ms. Hussey's opinions have been relied upon consistently by triers-of-fact in rulings, findings-of-fact and judgments.

-Likewise, during facilitated negotiations, the summaries and details of Sarah’s reports and opinions can strengthen your client’s bargaining position.
+During facilitated negotiations, the summaries and details of our reports and opinions can strengthen your client’s bargaining position.